Proof of the metric Arnold's corank problem: Answer to the Metric Arnold corank problem

-On the other hand, we know that $T$ is bi-Lipschitz equivalent to $S$, in particular, by Theorem \ref{euler} the bases of these two cones have the same Euler characteristic.
-This implies that also the bases of cones and have the same Euler characteristic.
+On the other hand, we know that $T$ is bi-Lipschitz equivalent to $S$, in particular, by Proposition \ref{prop:euler} the bases of these two cones have the same Euler characteristic.
+This implies that also the bases of the cones and have the same Euler characteristic.